-fossil fuel energy output and installed capacity is projected by 2035 and out to 2050 under the net zero scenarios.
+Overall, a significant reduction in fossil fuel energy output and installed capacity is projected by 2035 and out to 2050 under the net zero scenarios, as the UK looks to significantly decarbonise its electricity supply.

 Electricity storage

 Electricity storage is expected to be critical for balancing a high-renewables electricity system.